sbreatnach/homelab/README.md

 # the IP address of this client on the WireGuard network
 Address=${NEW_CLIENT_IP}/32

+# use DNS on VPN server while active
+DNS = 10.99.0.1, 1.1.1.1

 # define the remote WireGuard interface (server)
 [Peer]

 # from "sudo wg show wg0"
 PublicKey = ${PUBLIC_SERVER_KEY}

-# the IP address of the server on the WireGuard network
+# range of IPs allowed to access this VPN node
-AllowedIPs = 10.99.0.1/32
+AllowedIPs = 10.99.0.1/24

 # public IP address and port of the WireGuard server
 Endpoint = vpn.somethinginterestinghere.com:51820